kbravh/labor-for-zion-astro/README.md

 ## Analytics

-Analytics are handled by the `<hit-counter>`.
+Analytics are handled by the `<close-encounter>` web component.
 It counts individual page views and utm tags.
-Data is stored in the Coolify postgres database `laborforzion`.
+Data is stored in the [Turso database `labor-for-zion`](https://app.turso.tech/kbravh/databases/labor-for-zion).

 ## Static assets